Nikon D3S vs Sony A77 II

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3S does not offer wifi capability.
+In contrast, the D3S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D3S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3S has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3S was succeeded by the Nikon D4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.